wesleyfriedman/react-router-nested-routes-web-0916/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(MoviePage);
 ```

 Now, any child components provided by ReactRouter will be rendered there.
+Remember, child components are defined by the nested structure of our routes under `Router`.
 Awesome!
 Refresh again - now we see our `MoviesShow` component displayed at our dynamic route.

 ### Dynamically finding the show